-At a stunning single long table for 100 guests (the cities longest) on the 2nd floor of the Four Seasons Hotel, industry luminaries, long time guests and family will join television host, and long-time Bishop’s fan, Fanny Keefer at an elegant champagne reception hosted by Moët & Chandon, followed by a multi course dinner from some of the country’s finest chefs – all to honour John Bishop.
+At a stunning single long table for 100 guests (the cities longest) on the 2nd floor of the Four Seasons Hotel, industry luminaries, long time guests and family will join television host, and long-time Bishop’s fan, Fanny Keefer at an elegant champagne reception hosted by Moët & Chandon, followed by a multi course dinner from some of the country’s finest chefs, all former Bishop’s Alumni, to honour John Bishop.

 Farmers Gary and Natty King, long time suppliers and friends, of Hazelmere Organic Farm and Susan Davidson of Glorious Garnish & Seasonal Salad Company were just some of the collaborators growing for Bishop’s.
 Fish was from our oceans, beef from local ranches and fruit was preserved at the peak of their ripeness for plates well into the winter.